 Julianna glanced at her fist—it didn’t even hurt.

 ‘Julianna.’
 Caden’s pull broke the macabre concentration, surprising her with his sudden change in appearance.
-His already dark hair deepened in color and hung over his brow.
+His already dark hair deepened in color and hung over his damp brow.
 His face became clean-shaven and free from the lines that had cornered his eyes earlier.
 She admired it as much as the one in the cell and couldn’t help but stare.

 Caden held the door open; freedom was close enough that Taris’s spells were ineffective against his power.

-‘You can shape-shift,’ she said, noting to herself that he was free—and if I hadn’t already been beside him, he’d already have escaped.
+‘You’re a shape-shifter,’ she said, noting to herself that he was free—and if I hadn’t already been beside him, he’d already have escaped.

 He frowned, overhearing her thoughts.
 ‘You helped me, so we go it together, okay?’

 She nodded.
-He’d read her again.
-Intruding where he wasn’t welcome, reading and interrupting her thoughts.
+He’d read her again, intruding where he wasn’t welcome, reading and interrupting her thoughts.
 Now he could shape-shift.
 She stared at the unfamiliar Watcher, feeling the world as she knew it slipping away.
 She’d killed a person, and he hadn’t even flinched.
 It wasn’t a world that she wanted.

 ‘Is your mind always this noisy?’ he asked.
 ‘A deaf-mute could hear you from another country away.’